 Ladybug Girl by David Soman

 These books are great!
 You’ll find fun stories, lovely pictures, and great information.

 Raising Ladybugs and giving them a home.
-For your hands on science I would definitely suggest getting the ladybug land or live ladybugs to enjoy with your children.
+For your hands-on science, I would definitely suggest getting the ladybug land or live ladybugs to enjoy with your children.
 Ladybugs take approximately 3-4 weeks to go through the full metamorphosis.
 It’s very cool to explore.
 My kids would check it out several times a day and really enjoyed looking at them through the magnifying glass.

-My sweet girl still goes out everyday to see the ladybugs.
+My sweet girl still goes out every day to see the ladybugs.
 These experiences will always be with us and the memories will last forever…for me at least 😉